 Map and Guide Book

 I recommend: Buy your maps in Kathmandu or Pokhara.
-The best guidebook I’ve found is Lonely Planet’s Trekking the Nepal Himalaya.
+The best guidebook I’ve found is Lonely Planet Trekking in the Nepal Himalaya 10th Ed.
+(Looking for things to do in Pokhara before or after your trek?
+Here’s a great guide to Pokhara.)

 Backpacks and Bags to Pack for the Annapurna Base Camp Trek